miles-1/DigitalColorMeter/README.md

 # Digital Color Meter

-This is a cross-platform digital color meter, similar to apple's built-in Digital Color Meter.
+This is a cross-platform digital color meter, similar to Apple's built-in Digital Color Meter.

 OS-specific apps created with PyInstaller using the following command: